-This document provides an explanation of terms for the Lifetime Master Trust.
-This document should be read in conjunction with the Lifetime Master Trust (Scheme) product disclosure statement (PDS).
-This document and other material information documents regarding the Lifetime Master Trust can be found at lifetimeworkplace. co.nz or on the Disclose Register at disclose-register.companiesoffice.govt.nz.
+This document provides additional information about the Lifetime Master Trust.
+You should read this document in conjunction with the Product Disclosure Statement (PDS) and other information found at lifetimeworkplace.co.nz or on the Disclose Register at disclose-register.companiesoffice.govt.nz (Click either 'Search for an offer' and 'Search for a scheme' and search for 'Lifetime Master Trust').